luser-dr00g/inca/README.md

 new functions minus,times,unbox. multi-digit integers. identity element for monadic use of minus,times,cat.

-The name "inca" was chosen for its obvious similarity to "incunabulum", as well as its obvious decomposition "In C, A", as well as the apparent similarity between array-structured data and the ancient Incan data-storage device, the quipu.
+The name "inca" was chosen for its similarity to "incunabulum", as well as its obvious (to me) decomposition "In C, A", as well as the apparent similarity between array-structured data and the ancient Incan data-storage device, the quipu.